 Use Polarize Filter

 Use the polarizer filter to reduce reflections on the water and other surfaces.
-Some filter may warm up your scene a little bit.
+Some filters may warm up your scene a little bit.
 So, it will help to produce that silky water effect.
-So, we recommend Circular polarizing filter, ND grad filters (minimum Lee soft edge 0.9, Lee reverse ND grad and a holder) and full ND (Lee Big Stopper or Little Stopper).
+So, we recommend Circular polarizing filter, ND grad filters (minimum Lee soft edge 0.9, Lee reverse ND grad and a holder), and full ND (Lee Big Stopper or Little Stopper).

 Cover Your Camera and Lenses Against Getting Wet

 Another important consideration is to keep your camera equipment dry.
 There is a common situation in water photography that your gear is getting wet.
 You can be prepared for such a situation by buying a waterproof camera or just a so-called rain cover or raincoat to protect your camera and lens.
 Use a dry bag to protect your gear.

 So, take your time, try vertical and horizontal frames.
 Even during a 2 or 3 hours hike, you have plenty of opportunities to create great photos of The Narrows.
 Only show a sliver a sky or take photos without the sky.
 Moreover, don’t forget about the people.
 It’s a great idea to have people in your frame.
 If you set up your tripod lower, you can find a different perspective, too.
 You can use HDR too.
 It might help to catch the full range of light.

 |Zion: The Complete Guide||Day Hikes of Zion Map-Guide||Zion Trails Illustrated Map||Hiking Zion and Bryce Canyon|